- LTTng 2.x Tracer Toolchain

 - Feature matrix

 TMF (Tracing and Monitoring Framework) is a trace viewer and analyzer for many trace types, including LTTng kernel and userspace traces.
 It is part of the Linux Tools project at Eclipse, under the name "LTTng plugin".

 How to install TMF

-Linux Tools 1.0 was released with Eclipse Juno.
-You can download the Eclipse IDE for C/C++ Developers from the Eclipse Downloads page, which already includes Linux Tools and the LTTng integration plugins.
+You can also download the Eclipse IDE for C/C++ Developers from the Eclipse Downloads page, which already includes Linux Tools and the LTTng integration plugins.

 The latest code is available from Git at:

 (under the /lttng directory)

 You can also use the nightly builds, which are available on this page.
 Since this is unstable code, be aware that it might not always be working as intented.

 If you want the code itself to do development on it, you can follow this procedure to setup the development environment.